Reviews

 6 Comments

-1. Hello David, you noted the power consumption is as follows: “we can see that the ThinkPad T14 Gen 2 Ryzen Edition stabilizes at a power consumption of 15W + 13W under an extreme high-usage environment.”
+1. Hello David, you noted the power consumption is as follows: “We can see that the ThinkPad T14 Gen 2 Ryzen Edition stabilizes at a power consumption of 15W + 13W under an extremely high-usage environment.”

 How does this generation’s power limit compare to last generation’s power limit?
 From what I can tell so far, it seems the T14 Gen 2 may have a lower power limit, which is discouraging.